raulescobar-g/chessEngine/README.md

 * TODO

-    -cannot allow discovery checks on itself
-    -cannot allow castling when it has been disabled as per the rules -add pawn promotion
-    -add enpassant pawn move
     -add timers for players
     -display moves in chess notation (GUI)
     -score the positions so that you can know who is winning (heavy theory)